What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 - The spools are small and require frequent replacement if you have much work to do.

-MIG is easy but has wire feeding issues
+MIG is easy but has wire-feeding issues

-MIG welding is the easiest welding process.
+MIG is the easiest welding process.
 The machine includes an automatic wire-feeding mechanism that simplifies the manual handling of the MIG torch.
 It’s much easier to weld aluminum than stick or TIG welding.

 However, there are some issues with the soft aluminum wire that tends to create birdnesting inside the welder.